Why China's crashing space station could land almost anywhere

 China's first space station, Tiangong-1, is believed to be in the midst of an uncontrolled slow-motion fall back to Earth that'll end in a blaze of glory, likely in early April.
 And that's about all we have to go on, because attempting to predict exactly where and when this is all going down is exceedingly difficult.

 "At most, we would be able to narrow the reentry location to two or three orbit revolutions.
-That means that reentry would occur somewhere along a path that extends two to three times around the planet -- a very long path indeed," Dr. Bill Ailor, principal engineer for the Center for Orbital and Reentry Debris Studies (CORDS), told me via email.
+That means that reentry would occur somewhere along a path that extends two to three times around the planet -- a very long path indeed," Bill Ailor, principal engineer for the Center for Orbital and Reentry Debris Studies (CORDS), said in an email.

 "We'll know it's reentered either when someone sees the bright and spectacular breakup event or it no longer appears to observers (radar or otherwise) when expected."